HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The "func2" procedure will do its business and make a call to "func3".
 The parameters are prepared and a BL instruction branches to "func3". "func3" is a leaf procedure and there is no need for saving RL.
 If "func3" has local variables, then a frame will be allocated.
 Also, if "func3" would use a callee save register, there needs to be a spill area to save them before usage.
 The spill area is a part of the local data area too. "func3" returns with the BV instruction as before.

-When "func2" returns, it will deallocate the stack frame by moving SP back to the previous frame, load the saved return link into RL and a BV instructions branches back to the aller "func1".
+When "func2" returns, it will deallocate the stack frame by moving SP back to the previous frame, load the saved return link into RL and a BV instructions branches back to the caller "func1".
 Phew.

 ### Long calls